 No matter what auto lender you choose to go with, they’re going to require some form of verifiable income.
 Depending on the lender, they may only accept certain types of income.

 If you don’t bring in any sort of income, then your other option is to bring someone else onto the car loan application, making it a joint auto loan.
-Joint car loans have co-borrowers that both share equal responsibilities for the vehicle and the loan.
+Joint car loans have co-borrowers who both share equal responsibilities for the vehicle and the loan.

 If you have no income, but your spouse or life partner does, they may be able to help you meet income requirements.
-Co-borrowers are almost always spouses or life partners, since it’s typically required that you prove you both have access to each other’s assets and income.
+Co-borrowers are almost always spouses or life partners since it’s typically required that you prove you both have access to each other’s assets and income.

-If you’re approved, then you both get your names on the car title and both of your credit scores and reports are impacted by the activity on the loan.
+If you’re approved, then you both get your names on the car title, and both of your credit scores and reports are impacted by the activity on the loan.

 Finding the Right Car Dealer

 Finding bad credit dealerships isn’t always easy, but we want to help.
 Here at Auto Credit Express, we’ve created an expansive network of dealers that assist bad credit borrowers.